julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

     buttons_pc_en.png
     buttons_ps4.png
     buttons.png
+    buttons_switch.png
 ```

-All three files are recommended.
+All four files are recommended.
 A controller-only pack may omit the keyboard atlas, but FFNx will then use `buttons_ps4.png` when no controller is connected.
 A keyboard-only pack should also include a PlayStation atlas because it is the final fallback.

 Do not rename the files or change their dimensions.
 Existing files in `data\png` should be backed up before installing another button pack.